What is a prostate biopsy?

-A transperineal biopsy is normally done under general anaesthetic, so you will be asleep and won’t feel anything.
+A transperineal biopsy can be done under either general anaesthetic or local anaesthetic.
+If you have a biopsy under general anaesthetic, you will be asleep and won’t feel anything.
 A general anaesthetic can cause side effects – your doctor or nurse should explain these before you have your biopsy.
-Some hospitals now do transperineal biopsies using a local anaesthetic, which numbs the prostate and the area around it, or a spinal (epidural) anaesthetic, where you can’t feel anything in your lower body.

 The doctor will put an ultrasound probe into your back passage, using a gel to make this easier.
 An image of the prostate will appear on a screen, which will help the doctor to guide the biopsy needle.

-If you’ve had an MRI scan, the doctor may just take a few samples from the area of the prostate that looked unusual on the scan images.
-This is known as a targeted biopsy.
+This is where the doctor may just take a few samples from the area of the prostate that looked unusual on the scan images from your MRI.

-Or they might decide to take up to 25 samples from different areas of the prostate.
-You may hear this called a template biopsy, as the doctor places a grid (template) over the area of skin between the testicles and back passage.
-They then insert the needle through the holes in the grid, into the prostate.
+This is where the doctor places a grid (template) over the area of skin between the testicles and back package.
+They then insert the needle though holes in the grid, into the prostate.
+They might take up to 25 or more samples from different areas of the prostate.
 A template biopsy is sometimes used if a TRUS biopsy hasn’t found any cancer, but the doctor still thinks there might be cancer.

 A transperineal biopsy usually takes about 20 to 40 minutes.
-If you've had a general anaesthetic, you will need to wait a few hours to recover from the anaesthetic before going home.
-And you will need to get someone to take you home.
+You will need to wait a few hours to recover from the anaesthetic before going home.
+You should ask your doctor or nurse if you need to get someone to take you home or if you can drive yourself home.
 Your doctor may ask you to wait until you’ve urinated.
 This is because the biopsy can cause the prostate to swell, so they’ll want to make sure you can urinate properly before you leave.